Whistleblower Scientist Accuses British Medical Journal of Institutional Research Misconduct

 UCL President Malcolm Grant notified Lewis that, because his charges were “so serious,” he urged Dr. Lewis to inform Dr. Godlee and Deer “at the earliest opportunity.”

 Lewis also reports that Godlee has previously acknowledged the BMJ Group receives funding from the two manufacturers of the MMR vaccine, Merck and GlaxoSmithKline, and has testified in a Parliamentary inquiry that peer-reviewed medical journals are “the marketing arm of the pharmaceutical industry.”
 Lewis added: “Apparently scientists who question certain government policies and industry practices can be destroyed for a price.
 If so, this kind of tabloid science poses a genuine threat to public health.”

-On January 3, 2012, Dr. Wakefield filed suit against the BMJ and Brian Deer ( https://www.courthousenews.com/2012/01/04/BritMedJ.pdf ).
-Last September, Columbia University published a major study supporting the link Dr. Wakefield established between autism and enterocolitis ( https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174969/ ).
+On January 3, 2012, Dr. Wakefield filed suit against the BMJ and Brian Deer ( http://www.courthousenews.com/2012/01/04/BritMedJ.pdf ).
+Last September, Columbia University published a major study supporting the link Dr. Wakefield established between autism and enterocolitis ( http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174969/ ).

 Lewis Investigation Available Online:

 Dr. Lewis’ detailed investigation of the BMJ series in question can be downloaded from the following URL: